gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 ### API Changes

-In addition to the syntax changes for using gatsby-plugin-image, there are also changes to the API that affect the resolver arguments (and StaticImage).
+In addition to the syntax changes for using `gatsby-plugin-image`, there are also changes to the API that affect the resolver arguments (and `StaticImage`).

 #### fluid